facebookarchive/hack-langspec/spec/16-classes.md

 constructor in the class hierarchy.
 Not every level of the hierarchy need have a constructor.

 When a *constructor-parameter-declaration* contains a *visibility-modifier*, a property called *variable-name* with visibility *visibility-modifier* is added to the current class.
 When that constructor is called, the value of the argument for that parameter is assigned to the added property.
-Note: This feature simply provides a programming shortcut by having the compiler declare and initialize such properties.
+Note: This feature simply provides a programming shortcut by having the implementation declare and initialize such properties.

 **Examples**